What Landlords Should Know About Virginia Security Deposit Laws

 Do Virginia landlords have to maintain records of tenants’ security deposits?

+Landlords must keep all security deposit records, including any itemized deductions made within the previous two years.
 You must also make the deposits available for viewing to the tenant and any of their representatives.

 When should landlords return all or a portion of the security deposit?

-In the state of Virginia, you must return a tenant’s security deposit within 45 days once a tenant moves out.
-If you’ve made any deductions to the deposit, you must include an itemized statement of the deductions alongside the remaining portion of the deposit.
+In the state of Virginia, you must return a tenant's security deposit within 45 days once a tenant moves out.
+If you've made any deductions to the deposit, you must also include an itemized statement of the deductions alongside the remaining portion of the deposit.

-Delivery of the notice may be made via certified mail or through hand-delivery.
+Delivery of the notice may be made via certified mail or through hand delivery.

 If the tenant left no forwarding address, you must only keep the deposit for a year.
 After that, it becomes unclaimed property, and you must take it to the State Treasury.